EKiplimo/KC_House_Prediction/README.md

 2. Is there an observable trend of house sales across the year ?

 ### Approach
-At first, I tried to gain an understanding of the data and identified variables of interest.
+I tried to gain an understanding of the data and identified variables of interest.
 I cleaned the data by formating columns and dealing with duplicates and null values.
 Afterwards, I visualised some relationships with our target variable (price) to get a sense of correlation and begun to build regression models upon this.